HanWeinrich/NOAA-PMEL-OME_eDNA_DiscFilters_Extraction_Proctocol_Centrifuge_BeBOP/NOAA-PMEL-OME_Extraction_Protocol_DiscFilter_Centrifuge.md

 1. Run UV light for 30 minutes in BioSafety II cabinet (BSC) and room, if not run since last use.
 2. Sterilize workspaces and durable equipment, including pipettes and forceps within the BSC, with 10% bleach.
 Then wipe down all surfaces and equipment with 70% EtOH.
 If you have a UV crosslinker available, UV pipettes and tube racks regularly for 2 minutes.
 If using forceps, sterilize by dipping in EtOH and flaming.
-4. Set up two 4 way tube racks for 5 mL tubes within the BSC by then turn on the UV light for 30 minutes to sterilize.
+4. Set up two 4-way tube racks for 5 mL tubes within the BSC then turn on the UV light for 30 minutes to sterilize.
 5. Turn on the heatshaker to 56°C. If the Buffer ATL has precipitate, place in heatshaker.
 Allow the buffer to heat until all precipitate is gone (~15 minutes), swirl as needed.
 6. Aliquot ~25 mL of 100% EtOH into a 50 mL falcon tube and store at -20°C freezer for later use.
 7. Ensure 100% molecular grade EtOH has been added to Buffer AW1 and AW2 according to the Qiagen DNeasy Blood and Tissue Kit manufacturer's instructions.